Jeff Friedman: Prose poetry and micro-fiction

 In Floating Tales (2017), Friedman offered prose mini-stories and comic sketches similarly influenced by Kafka, fabulists and biblical writers, as well as Zbigniew Herbert, which interwove absurd, mundane and oneiric worlds.
 These stories often rendered the figurative literal, taking the results to logical, if surreal, conclusions that—no matter how strange—were believable due to the work's plain, rational language, keenly observed detail and physical grounding.
 Walter Bargen characterized Friedman's vision as one of a "nonlinear, non-logical, out-of-balanced world, a world without a center of gravity," that liberated readers "through yet to be discovered possibilities," absurd truths and a celebration of the imagination.
 Daniel Lawless described the book as "a 'trip' sans pharmaceuticals whose only side-effects will be a permanently if subtly skewed sense of the possibilities of the world."

 Friedman's microfiction collaboration with Meg Pokrass, The House of Grana Padano (2022), continued to draw on the tropes and approaches of his previous two works.
-Critic Celia Brand called the collection an "entertainingly believable" mix of hysterical concepts and farfetched actions with "the death-defying concision of a highwire act."
+Critic Celia Bland called the collection an "entertainingly believable" mix of hysterical concepts and farfetched actions with "the death-defying concision of a highwire act."